 The Hartman Center depends upon the generosity of individual and corporate benefactors for financial support.
 Most of its holdings have been received as gifts or acquired with support from donors.
-Staff welcome inquiries from individuals or organizations interested in contributing to the center's holdings or supporting its programs in other ways.
+Contact us if you or your organization is interested in contributing to the center's holdings or supporting its programs in other ways.

-To recognize leadership gifts that help the Hartman Center achieve its goals and fulfill its mission, the center will name programs (including travel grants and fellowships for researchers), graduate student internships and staff positions in honor of corporate or individual donors or persons they wish to honor.
-Possibilities can be tailored to JWT and outdoor advertising themes as well.
+To recognize leadership gifts that help the Hartman Center achieve its goals and fulfill its mission, the center can name programs (including travel grants and fellowships for researchers), graduate student internships and staff positions in honor of corporate or individual donors or persons they wish to honor.
+Possibilities can be tailored to specific advertising themes related to Hartman Center collecting as well.
 To discuss these naming opportunities, contact Hartman Center Director Jacqueline Reid Wachholz at (919) 660-5836 or email@example.com.

 The Hartman Center has been a training ground for numerous people who want to gain experience working with rare materials that focus on advertising.
 Learn more about how you can help.